bgamari/ghc-wiki-import/unlifted-data-types.md

-This allows newtypes to be written over types of kind `#`, with the resulting newtype being in kind `#`.
+To allow cost-free abstraction over unlifted types, we should allow newtypes to be written over types of kind `#`, with the resulting newtype being in kind `#`.
 For example:

 ```wiki